Category

 – Platus

 For centuries, cosmetics have played a crucial role in beautifying women.
 One of the features that women love to enhance is their eyes.
-In ancient times, Egyptian women applied dark green color to their under lid and soot or antimony to darken their lashes and upper eyelid.
+In ancient times, Egyptian women applied dark green color to their under the lid and soot or antimony to darken their lashes and upper eyelids.
 Times have changed and so are the makeup trends.
-Although modern women still use cosmetics to enhance their eyes, the styles and colors have changed.
-If used correctly eye makeup can maintain your eye health and make your eyes sparkle, but if used incorrectly, it can ruin your eye health and make your eyes susceptible to eye infections.

 Eye Health: Eye Problems Associated with Eye Makeup